 Emergency Contacts-please enter two or more emergency contacts in the event you are injured or become ill while attending school.

-BlazerNET is designed for the internal UAB community providing centralized access to the information and services that students, faculty and staff need daily.
+BlazerNET is designed for the internal UAB community providing centralized access to the information and services that students, faculty and staff need on a daily basis.

 A few things you will find on BlazerNET: